Key takeaways:

 The test is a multi-analyte panel, or multiplex assay.
 This means that instead of taking separate samples for each virus, you only need to take one sample to check for all three.
 Since COVID, the flu, and RSV have many of the same symptoms, the test can help you figure out which virus is to blame.

-The COVID, flu, and RSV combination test is available for anyone ages 2 years and older.
+The home COVID, flu, and RSV combination test kit is available for anyone ages 2 and older.
 You have to be able to collect a good nasal sample to get the best accuracy.
-Adults can collect their own sample, and adults should supervise teens 14 to 17 years old.
-Adults should collect samples for children ages 2 to 13 years old.
+You can collect your own sample if you’re over age 18.
+Here’s what adults should do for teens and kids:

 The at-home test kit is a good tool for otherwise healthy people who have mild symptoms common to RSV, flu and COVID, such as: